Ripley6811/RepData_PeerAssessment1/PA1_template.md

 ```
 #### There are 2304 missing values in the dataset.

+#### The next bit of code replaces missing values (NA steps) with the 2-month averages found in the previous section.

 ```r
 # Copy data frame to create imputed dataset.
 act.imp = act